wormhole-foundation/wormhole-docs/learn/faq/index.md

     https://wormholescan.io/#/tx/<INSERT_TX_HASH_HERE>?view=advanced
     ```

-2. **Convert the VAA to hex** - you need to convert the base64 VAA into a hexadecimal (hex) format before submitting it to the destination chain.
+2. **Convert the VAA to hex** - you must convert the base64 VAA into a hexadecimal (hex) format before submitting it to the destination chain.
 This can be done using various online tools or via command-line utilities like `xxd` or a script in a language like Python

 3. **Submit the VAA through Etherscan (for EVM chains)** - once the VAA is in hex format, go to the [Etherscan UI](https://etherscan.io/){target=\_blank} and submit it through the relevant contract’s method (such as the `CompleteTransfer` function or `CompleteTransferWithPayload`)